-Some members of the foreign press in Turkey told DW that they see the detention of reporter Deniz Yucel as an attempt to silence foreign media.
-They said that working conditions have worsened since the coup attempt.
+Some members of the foreign press in Turkey have told DW that they see the detention of reporter Deniz Yucel as an attempt to silence foreign media.
+Working conditions have worsened since the coup attempt, they say.

-A Turkish court ruled on Monday that Deniz Yucel should remain in custody pending trial.
+A Turkish court ruled on Monday that detained German journalist Deniz Yucel should remain in custody pending trial.

 Deniz Yucel is the first German reporter to be held in a widespread crackdown on press freedom in Turkey.
 He may not be the last.